Dog Fear and Anxiety Problems

 Or, fancy a 50% discount?

-Book a supervised consult to allow a budding behaviourist to lead your consultation under the watchful eye of one of our behaviourists.
+Book a supervised consult to allow a budding behaviourist to lead your consultation under the watchful eye of one of our senior behaviourists.

-Gracie’s story
+Gracie’s Story

 Gracie went to live with her owners from the Retired Greyhound Trust.
-Gracie was finding life very difficult as she was incredibly anxious and her inability to sleep through the night, cope with anyone other than her owners visiting the house and her extreme nervousness on encountering other people on walks was making her owners doubt if they could keep her.
+Gracie was finding life very difficult as she was incredibly anxious and her inability to sleep through the night, cope with anyone other than her owners visiting the house, and her extreme nervousness on encountering other people on walks was making her owners doubt if they could keep her.
 This was extremely upsetting for Gracie’s owners as she is a very loving dog.
 As a result of Gracie’s issues, her owners were referred to Second NatureBehaviour by their vet.

+Zoe visited Gracie and her owners at their home and observed Gracie and talked with them about their experiences with her.
+This consultation was very successful and quickly supported Gracie’s owners to improve the ways they approached and helped Gracie, by diagnosing Gracie with ‘generalised anxiety disorder’ and providing them with a tailored behaviour modification plan.
 Thanks to Zoe’s input, when Gracie is at home with her owners, she is now a happy, playful, confident and affectionate dog.
 During walks she is nowhere near as scared of traffic, people, noises as she used to be, and no longer ‘freezes’ as she used to at times.

 Next steps